 19. What is the focus of the Board of Directors?

 The Partnership’s Board of Directors is responsible for the overall governance of the organization including strategic leadership and direction, monitoring and assessing performance, financial oversight, and oversight of management.
-The Board meets four times per year and has four sub-committees: Performance, Finance & Audit, Human Capital and Governance & Nominating.
+The Board meets four times per year and has the following sub-committees: Executive, Performance, Finance & Audit, Human Capital and Governance & Nominating.
 From time to time, the Board creates ad-hoc or time-limited oversight committees to ensure more detailed reviews of progress monitoring and risk management through planning and implementation.
 The Board appoints an external auditor annually and receives the auditor’s report to ensure that best financial practices are observed.
 Highlights of Board meetings are made publicly available.

 20. Does the Partnership compensate the Board of Directors?